 A person can be extremely advanced in their workout but not receive the full benefits because of the fuel they are using – you wouldn’t expect a high performance sports car to run on diesel, so why would you ask your body to do the same?

 The general advice on what kinds of food to eat and in what proportions is exactly the same for people living with HIV as they are for anyone else, so just check up general healthy eating guidelines.

 If you are looking to reduce fat then lowering your daily calorie intake and increasing your activity levels will help get rid of those extra inches.
 Try especially to eat less fats, sugars and processed foods (which often contain quite a lot of both).

 On the other hand, if you are looking to increase weight and build muscle, then you need to ensure you’re taking in enough calories to fuel your muscle growth.
-Since protein is needed to build muscle, some people buy supplements such as protein shakes, to help do this.
+Since protein is needed to build muscle, some people buy supplements such as protein shakes to help achieve this.
 However, independent research shows that a healthy balanced diet contains enough protein to build muscle and that supplements aren’t really necessary.